emieli/ansible-demo/README.md

 Give it your best shot and see how far you can get!

 # Limit
+Did you get the playbook working?
+Great job!
+Let's end this chapter with a bit of theory.
 The hosts used in this playbook are EOS and FORTIOS which include all switches/firewalls, respectively.
 Our inventory only contain a single **SITE01** location, but imagine we added a **SITE02** that contained FW-2, SW-3 and SW-4 (yes, the names are stupid).
 If we were to then run this playbook, our HERP and DERP vlans would be created on both sites.
 You may want this on the switches, but we probably don't want to create the **10.1.3.0/24** subnet on multiple sites.

 The simplest solution to this problem is to add the **--limit SITE01** to the end of your playbook as shown below.
 This ensures that the playbook will only run on EOS/FORTIOS devices that belong to the **SITE01** location.
 ```